 Suricata can use the same rules as SNORT.
 Many, but not all, VRT rules do still work.
 Suricata has its own ruleset, initially released to paying subscribers but freely available after 30 to 60 days: Emerging Threats.
 These Suricata rules make more use of the additional features Suricata has to offer such as port-agnostic protocol detection and automatic file detection and file extraction.

-Since the early days of Snorts existence, it has been called out that Snort is not “application aware.”
-It simply looks at traffic matching its rules and takes an action (alert, drop, etc) when there is a match.
-Pre-processors assist by shaping the traffic into a usable format for the rules to apply to, for instance performing decompression and decoding, but there was no need for Snort to understand which application generated the data.
+Since the early days of Snort’s existence, it has been said that Snort is not “application-aware.”
+It simply looks at traffic matching its rules and takes an action (alert, drop and so on) when there is a match.
+Pre-processors assist by shaping the traffic into a usable format for the rules to apply to: for instance, performing decompression and decoding, but there was no need for Snort to understand what application generated the data.

-There is not really a better or worse product in this space, it really depends on what the business is looking for, and witch system best fills the gaps in detection.
-Because both are the fully open source, setting up a test environment is relatively quick and inexpensive.
+There is not really a better or worse product in this space, it really depends on what the business is looking for, and which system best fills the gaps in detection.
+Because both are fully open-source, setting up a test environment is relatively quick and inexpensive.

-Suricata support file extraction.
+Suricata supports file extraction.
 This is an incredibly useful feature that allows the automatic extraction of selected files once a rule containing the option “filestore” is triggered.
-It is, for instance, possible to extract all .pdf files or all single pixel .png files and store them in a preconfigured folder for further manual analysis, VirusTotal lookups or even automated sandboxing.
+It is, for instance, possible to extract all .pdf files or all single-pixel .png files and store them in a preconfigured folder for further manual analysis, VirusTotal lookups or even automated sandboxing.

-There are several good Open Source IDS options out there.
-Because their difference, however, not all solutions will work for every environment.
-The selection of the best product should be based on what other, potentially overlapping, security products are already in place, what type of traffic traverses the network, the amount of traffic and the skillset of the available IT staff.
+There are several good open-source IDS options out there.
+Because of their differences, however, not all solutions will work for every environment.
+The selection of the best products should be based on what other, potentially overlapping, security products are already in place, what type of traffic traverses the network, the amount of traffic and the skill set of the available IT staff.